isomerpages/moe-bendemeerpri/_ict/Overview.md

 </tr>
 </tbody>
 </table>
+<h5>Micro:Bit Learning @ BPS</h5>
+<p>As part of the modular CCA programme, all P5 Students went through the
+Micro:Bits Coding Programme&nbsp;&nbsp;to encourage innovation, foster
+collaboration and empower students to create with technology.
+Students underwent training and built Smart Homes using smart sensors.
+The students created innovative smart homes with the Design Thinking approach.
+On the last day of their training, each group presented their smart homes and shared about the sensor they had incorporated in their smart homes.
+This programme had provided the opportunity to develop creative and innovative citizens of tomorrow.&nbsp;</p>
 <h5>Mobile Trail @ BPS</h5>
 <p>At Bendemeer Primary School, there are many interesting learning spaces.
 The mobile trails came about to make these learning spaces come alive and